awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/auth_access_what-are-policies.md

   1. Account B administrator can then delegate permissions to assume the role to any users in account B\.
 Doing this allows users in account B to create or access resources in account A\.
 The principal in the trust policy can also be an AWS service principal if you want to grant an AWS service permissions to assume the role\.

-  For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.
+  For more information about using IAM to delegate permissions, see [Access management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.
+For more information about users, groups, roles, and permissions, see [Identities \(users, groups, and roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

-## Resource\-based Policies<a name="auth_access_manage-access-intro-resource-policies"></a>
+## Resource\-based policies<a name="auth_access_manage-access-intro-resource-policies"></a>

 Resource\-based policies are JSON policy documents that you attach to a resource\.
 These policies allow you to specify what actions a specified principal can perform on that resource and under what conditions\.
 The most commonly known resource\-based policy is an Amazon S3 bucket\.
 Resource\-based policies are inline policies that exist only on the resource\.
 There are no managed resource\-based policies\.

 Granting permissions to members of other AWS accounts using a resource\-based policy has some advantages over an IAM role\.
-For more information, see [How IAM Roles Differ from Resource\-based Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html) in the *IAM User Guide*\.
+For more information, see [How IAM roles differ from resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html) in the *IAM User Guide*\.

 AWS Elemental MediaConvert does not support resource\-based policies\.

-## Policy Access Level Classifications<a name="auth_access_policies-access-level"></a>
+## Policy access level classifications<a name="auth_access_policies-access-level"></a>

 In the IAM console, actions are grouped using the following access level classifications:
 + **List** – Provide permission to list resources within the service to determine whether an object exists\.
 Actions with this level of access can list objects but cannot see the contents of a resource\.
 Most actions with the **List** access level can't be performed on a specific resource\.
 When you create a policy statement with these actions, you must specify **All resources** \(`"*"`\)\.